 Currently FBCSS provides services in three locations in Fort Bend County.
 All three locations are accessible and available Monday through Friday from 8:00-5:00pm.
-FBCSS works closely with the Fort Bend County Veterans Services Department (FBCVSD) and both departments are co-located in all three locations.
-Within the last year both departments have worked together to ensure that every veteran is seen by either department and/or is informed of the services provided by the other.
-This collaboration has ensured that veterans are service connected and are further assisted with services provided through FBCSS.
-All clients seen by FBCSS are screened for veteran status at intake by asking the very basic question "Are you a veteran?."
+FBCSS works closely with the Fort Bend County Veterans Service Office (FBCVSO), and both agencies are co-located in all three locations.
+Within the last year, both departments have worked together to ensure that every veteran is seen by either department and/or is informed of the services provided by the other.
+This collaboration has ensured that veterans are service-connected and are further assisted with services provided through FBCSS.
+All clients seen by FBCSS are screened for veteran status at intake by asking the very basic question "Have you served in the military?"
 Once the veteran has identified himself/herself as a veteran, the eligibility worker will request his/her military identification card and/or DD214.
-FBCVSD is contacted by FBCSS to verify veteran status of all veterans seeking services through FBCSS.
+FBCVSO is contacted by FBCSS to verify the veteran status of all veterans seeking services through FBCSS.
 Financial assistance services will be provided to veterans who can demonstrate they are facing financial hardship.
 This is demonstrated by a beneficiary's ability to provide proof of bank statement, pay check stubs, reason for crisis, and the ability to demonstrate how existing financial resources have been exhausted.
 Once eligibility is determined, FBCSS will begin the process of payment to appropriate vendors.

 FBCSS proposes to assist eligible beneficiaries with up to \$1200 in rental/mortgage assistance, \$500 in utility assistance to include, electricity, water and gas.
 In addition, transportation assistance will be provided by filling the beneficiaries' tank with gas if necessary.
 Currently this is done by following the beneficiary to the nearest gas station and the County procurement card is used to purchase the gas.
-One month of childcare assistance of up \$1,000 will be provided to the families of beneficiary's when necessary.
-All services provided through this grant will be provided one time and all services will be paid directly to the vendor.
+One month of childcare assistance of up \$1,000 will be provided to the families of the beneficiary when necessary.
+All services provided through this grant will be paid directly to the vendor.
 FBCSS aims to assist clients to become self-sufficient and to assist them to improve their own quality of life from a long-term perspective.